Kansas Senate race tests GOP leaders’ power to block Kobach

 The GOP already faces a potentially tough year in trying to retain its 53-47 Senate majority with competitive races in other states, including Arizona, Colorado and Maine.
 Republicans are hoping to avoid a repeat of 2018 when Kobach lost the state’s gubernatorial race to Democrat Laura Kelly after alienating independent and moderate GOP voters.

-Many Republicans were nervous about the Senate race because the presumed Democratic nominee, state Sen. Barbara Bollier, has raised more than $8.2 million for her campaign, seeing a flood of contributions from outside Kansas.
+Many Republicans were nervous about the Senate race because Bollier has raised more than $8.2 million for her campaign, seeing a flood of contributions from outside Kansas.
 Bollier is a retired Kansas City-area anesthesiologist and former moderate Republican who switched parties in 2018.

 Marshall raised about $2.9 million and Kobach, a little more than $1 million.
 Bob Hamilton, the founder of a Kansas City-area plumbing company largely self-funded a campaign heavy on television ads with $3.5 million in personal loans.
 Those figures were all dwarfed by PAC spending in the primary, which totaled about $11 million.